RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Abstract

 \section{Abstract}

-Structured dilated attention has an appealing inference-time efficiency knob: it reduces the FLOPs of the attention and the KV cache size by a factor of the dilation size \cd, while preserving long-range connectivity.
-However, we find a persistent failure mode of them -sparsifying a pretrained attention model to a dilated pattern leads to severe accuracy degradation.
+Structured dilated attention has an appealing inference-time efficiency knob: it reduces the FLOPs of attention and the KV cache size by a factor of the dilation size \cd, while preserving long-range connectivity.
+While prior work studies it by training each configuration from scratch, directly sparsifying a pretrained attention model into a dilated pattern leads to severe accuracy degradation, preventing flexible reuse across inference scenarios.
 We introduce {\bf RAT+}, a dense-pretraining architecture that augments attention with \emph{full-sequence recurrence} and \emph{active recurrence learning}.
-A single RAT+ model is pretrained densely once, then flexibly switched at inference time to dilated attention (optionally with local windows) or hybrid layer/head compositions, requiring only a short 1B-token resolution adaptation rather than retraining separate sparse models.
-At 1.5B parameters trained on 100B tokens, RAT+ closely matches dense accuracy at \cdv{16} and drops by about 2-3 points at \cdv{64} on commonsense reasoning and LongBench tasks, respectively.
-Moreover, RAT+ outperforms attention when sparsifying to the top-k block attention.
-We further scale to 2.6B parameters and 200B tokens and observe the same trend.
+A single RAT+ model is pretrained densely once and can then be flexibly switched at inference time to dilated attention (optionally with local windows) or hybrid layer/head compositions, requiring only a short 1B-token resolution adaptation rather than retraining separate sparse models.
+At 1.5B parameters trained on 100B tokens, RAT+ closely matches dense accuracy at \cdv{16}, and drops by about 2--3 points at \cdv{64} on commonsense reasoning and LongBench tasks.
+We further scale to 2.6B and 7.6B parameters and observe even more promising performance (e.g., a 1-point average accuracy loss with a 64\(\times\) reduction in attention FLOPs and KV cache size).
 Code is available at \url{https://github.com/wimh966/rat-plus}.